zchen1/CodeFlowAI/README.md

 ## License

-This project is released for academic and research purposes.
+This project is intended for academic and research use only.